 As a best practice, we recommend you to create a Tag for Azure and use that tag to be dynamically associated with the assets identified via the key.
 Refer to the section 'Creating a Tag' for Azure to create a new tag.

-Currently, as a part of this integrated deployment is only available for Windows agents (pending support for Linux Agents too).
+Currently, as a part of this integrated deployment is only available for Windows and Linux agents.
+(Linux agent support is newly added).

-Click 'Install Instructions' under Windows.
+Click 'Install Instructions' under Windows or Linux.
 Choose 'Deploying on Azure' and retrieve the keys from the page

 Copy the License Code and Public Key and use it in during Deploying the agent.